ggicci/httpin/README.md

 ## Advanced

-### Use middleware handler to reduce much more trivial code
+### Use middleware handlers to reduce much more trivial code

 First, set up the middleware for your handlers.
 We recommend using [alice](https://github.com/justinas/alice) to chain your HTTP middleware functions.